marcospontesjunior/marcospontesjunior/README.md

 ### Hi, there!
 My name is Marcos Pontes and this is my repository! 👋

 ###
-I have completed up to the 8th semester of my Engineering degree (currently on pause).
+I have completed up to the 8th semester of my Engineering degree.

 I am passionate about analyzing data, extracting insights, and using them to solve problems.
 With professional experience in administrative work, I am currently in the process of transitioning my career to the Data area..